 One of the first things fans learn about BTS is they don't mess around when it comes to their music videos.
 Each of the group's visuals is stunning, and they never fail to leave the viewer thinking about its possible meaning behind it.
 As new fans start to piece together BTS' music videos, they begin to realize that many of them actually connect.
 The overarching storyline is known as the Bangtan Universe, and it exists not just in BTS' visuals, but in their webtoons and short stories as well.
 Since it can get pretty complicated, here's every BTS video that's in the Bangtan Universe.

 To summarize, the BU involves a fictional storyline that has all the BTS members playing their own character.
 These characters have their own backstory, but they all connect in some way.
 If you see certain scenes or symbols repeating in BTS' music videos, that's because fans concluded the story involves time travel and alternate timelines.
-While ARMYs try and connect all of BTS' visuals together, not all of them actually take place in this fictional world.

 1. "I Need U"

 Fans waited in anticipation for two weeks until BTS dropped an extended version of the "I Need U" video.
 It's two minutes longer than the first, and it includes most of the same scenes, with the addition of a mysterious intro and a more violent clip involving V and what appears to be his character's father.

 Continuing off the narrative in "I Need U," this 12-minute video begins with V cleaning himself off after an altercation.
 The scene then changes to V and the other characters experiencing a much happier time together away from the drama seen in the previous clips.

 "Run" plays out like a movie, as the characters face many ups and downs together.

 5. "I Need U" (Japanese Ver.)